 The first thing to understand about grass is something called sod groups.
 There are two of these groups, warm season and cold season.
 Arizona is one of the hottest states in America, so cold season grasses are only used for overseeding purposes.
 As such, we’ll be primarily focusing on warm season grasses.

 Bermudagrass is the kind of grass you see on golf courses and putting greens.
 It’s also a top choice for Arizona due to its high heat tolerance.
-Its ability to stay year round without requiring reseeding is intensely desired.
-To mow your bermudagrass, you should only leave about a 1” to 1½” in the summer.
-Since it will go dormant in the winter, let it get to 2” so that the cold doesn’t damage it.
+Its ability to stay year-round without requiring reseeding is intensely desired.
+To mow your bermudagrass, you should only leave about a 1 inch to 1½ inch in the summer.
+Since it will go dormant in the winter, let it get to 2 inches so that the cold doesn’t damage it.